lorenzo-stoakes/linux-vm-notes/page-tables.md

   including a pointer to its PGD page, which gives us the means to traverse page tables starting with this.

+* On x86-64, each time the kernel context switches to a process it does this by writing the process's PGD, i.e. `*current->mm->pgd` to the `cr3` register.
+Doing this flushes the [TLB][tlb] by default as of course one process's cached mappings aren't useful for another's, unless those pages are marked `_PAGE_GLOBAL` in which case the mappings are not flushed.

+* On each context switch the kernel's own static mappings are preserved as each process has its PGD configured with these included - this way switching between kernel and user mode is a lot less costly - no need for TLB flushes and PGD switching.
+The mappings are protected from unauthorised userland usage by simply clearing the `_PAGE_USER` flag.

 * A number of functions are provided to make it easier to traverse page tables.
 It's instructive to have a look at a utility function that performs this task, [__follow_pte()][__follow_pte] is useful for this task: